 It is important that you tell your doctor about your medical history.
-Together, you can make an informed decision as to whether RADIESSE® injectable implant is right for you.
-Because the use of RADIESSE® injectable implant can result in a significant injury, you should understand the risks:
+Together, you can make an informed decision as to whether RADIESSE® is right for you.
+Because the use of RADIESSE® can result in a significant injury, you should understand the risks:

 - One of the risks with using this product is unintentional injection into a blood vessel.
 The chances of this happening are very small, but if it does happen, the complications can be serious, and may be permanent.
 These complications, which have been reported for facial injections, can include vision abnormalities, blindness, stroke, temporary scabs, or permanent scarring of the skin.
-If you have changes in your vision, signs of a stroke (including sudden difficulty speaking, numbness or weakness in your face, arms, or legs, difficulty walking, face drooping, severe headache, dizziness, or confusion), white appearance of the skin, or unusual pain during or shortly after treatment, you should seek immediate medical attention and notify your health care practitioner immediately. - Do not use RADIESSE® injectable implant if you have an active skin inflammation or infection on or near the hand until the inflammation or infection has been controlled.
+If you have changes in your vision, signs of a stroke (including sudden difficulty speaking, numbness or weakness in your face, arms, or legs, difficulty walking, face drooping, severe headache, dizziness, or confusion), white appearance of the skin, or unusual pain during or shortly after treatment, you should notify your health care practitioner immediately. - Do not use RADIESSE® if you have an active skin inflammation or infection on or near the hand until the inflammation or infection has been controlled. - RADIESSE® has not been studied in patients with very severe loss of fatty tissue with marked visibility of veins and tendons.
+The safety of RADIESSE® in this patient population is unknown.